aci-ref/facilitation_leading_practices/activities/06-education.md

 information talk introducing a computing cluster and forms of compute parallelization may precede intro tutorials for basic use of a cluster.
-Otherwise, lone informational talks are very similar to *outreach*, drawing on the same best practices for content development.
+Otherwise, lone informational talks are very similar to *outreach*, drawing on the same leading practices for content development.
 However, the inclusion of hypothetical examples for executing ACI tasks, within an informational talk, can serve as a form of guided instruction and is especially effective if the presentation materials or a recording are